• broken image

 Graduate Research Assistant | georgiacapobianco@usf.edu

-Georgia is a first-year graduate student in the School Psychology Program at USF.
+Georgia is a second-year graduate student in the School Psychology Program at USF.
 She graduated from the University of Connecticut with a B.A in Psychological Sciences in 2023.
 Georgia's research interests include suicide prevention, crisis response, behavior interventions, and mental health.
 She is excited about the work in this lab because she enjoys getting to work with a group of people who are passionate and knowledgeable about the work we're doing.
 In her free time, Georgia enjoys walking her dog, trying new food places, and spending time with her new friends here!

 Lab Subgroups: